NVIDIA/gdrcopy/README.md

 ## Disclaimer

 This is just for technology demonstration purposes.
 In particular this is not an NVIDIA-supported product.

+For bugs or feature requests, feel free to [file an issue] (https://github.com/NVIDIA/gdrcopy/issues).
+Not guarantee is given that the team will follow up on any of those.

 The library relies on a small kernel-mode driver (gdrdrv) which has bug(s) and can even crash your machine.
 In particular, there is a